 - Wing Commander Prophecy: Terran Confederation marines recapture several stations taken over by the Nephilim, and shut down most of the wormhole gate in the final mission, leaving the player to finish the job due to stiff resistance from the bugs preventing further marine penetration of the facility.

-- The Federation Troopers of the Metroid Prime series.
+- The Federation Troopers of the Metroid Prime Trilogy.
 Unfortunately, they most frequently serve as the franchise's requisite Redshirt Army.
 This is more a matter of the Worf Effect than any inherent weakness.
-In MP3: Corruption however, they have shown proficiency beyond this role.
+In Metroid Prime 3: Corruption, however, they have shown proficiency beyond this role.

 - Ships in Master of Orion 2 got marines on board as a Boarding Party or defenders from the same.
 Planets can be invaded by troops via Transports and build Barracks for defenders.